sergeynordicresults/sergeynordicresults.github.io/index.md

   b. or now the original soul operates two bodies from a heaven????

-  NO, souls dont exist!
+  NO, souls don't exist!
 Use Occam's razor!

   Soul is an additional variable `c` to a function `f(a, b, c)` that works fine without additional variable `c` (with `a` and `b` variables only) - it means the variable `c` is not used in a body of a function!

-4. (Sam Harris proof) souls dont exist because you can devide the connection between two hemispheres (a little, like this is done to treat epilepsy), and now human body will act as if there TWO humans live in ONE body (e.g. one hand is putting closes on, while the other puts them off)
+4. (Sam Harris proof) souls don't exist because you can devide the connection between two hemispheres (a little, like this is done to treat epilepsy), and now human body will act as if there TWO humans live in ONE body (e.g. one hand is putting closes on, while the other puts them off)

-5. (from "Harry Potter and methods of rationality" by Eliezer Yudkowsky) souls dont exist because brain injuries DOES EXIST (A guy was a good man, then his head was injuried and he because evil.
+5. (from "Harry Potter and methods of rationality" by Eliezer Yudkowsky) souls don't exist because brain injuries DOES EXIST (A guy was a good man, then his head was injured and he because evil.
 SOUL?)

-#### What will happen after death
+#### What will happen after death?

-what was before your life, nothing
+what was before your life - nothing

 #### Who we are in this universe